 Here’s the light I use:

-Here’s the fancy way I set it up.
+Here’s the fancy way I set it up my Lowel EGO light.
 I use my cake decorating rolling storage bin or sometimes I get one of the kids to hold it up for me when I take pictures.
 If you bribe them with cake, they’ll do it.
 (Ignore the overhead light that’s on.
 You want those off most of the time).

-I’ve recently purchased a pair of umbrella lights that I use constantly.
-They’re really helpful when making videos because I’m not causing shadows by walking in front of them, since I can adjust them up high.
+I use these umbrella lights constantly.
+They’re really helpful when making videos because I’m not causing shadows by walking in front of them, since I can adjust them up high or down low.

 Lastly, I want to show you that I have a really tiny space for a kitchen.
 I love it, but it’s tiny, but I still manage to have space to take photos.